-According to surveys, there are more than 23 million students in the United States who have some college credit but are not enrolled at a college or university.
+According to some estimates, there are more than 23 million students in the United States who have some college credit but are not enrolled at a college or university.
 More than ever, these students are looking to online education programs to either complete or further their education.

 These students are not traditional prospects.
 They are not high school students.
 How does a university or college attract them to their online education programs, especially if they don’t know who they are?
 These are not names you typically can purchase.

-One of Capture Higher Ed’s partners — a small, private university in the Southeast — offers both undergraduate and graduate online programs.
+One of Capture’s partners — a small, private university in the Southeast — offers both undergraduate and graduate online programs.

-Using CBE, Capture’s leading-edge marketing automation software for higher education, the university is identifying and communicating with anonymous visitors who are on their website researching online programs.
+Using ENGAGE, the high-powered marketing automation solution on Capture’s Behavioral Intelligence Platform, the university is identifying and communicating with stealthy online students who are on their website researching online programs.

-When anonymous prospects visit pages about graduate or undergraduate online programs, digital content such as toasters — small ads that rise from the bottom of the screen like toast — offer messaging pertinent to the program being investigated.
+When a stealthy online student visits pages about graduate or undergraduate online programs, digital content such as toasters — small ads that rise from the bottom of the screen like toast — offer messaging pertinent to the program being investigated.

 Since the beginning of Capture’s partnership with this university, more than 115,000 unique visitors have been served content and 1,838 have gone on to learn more.

-This is just one example of how colleges can use CBE has a tool to enhance recruiting efforts geared toward online students.
+This is just one example of how colleges can use ENGAGE has a tool to enhance recruiting efforts geared toward online students.
 But with this kind of marketing automation, the possibilities are endless.
-Shoot us an email if you want to find out more.
+Get in touch if you want to find out more.